-- 1. All contaminated equipment is segregated with container surfaces covered and decontaminated. - 2.
-The cabinet blower must be left on for at least five minutes to purge the air. - 3.
-Remove equipment from the cabinet and decontaminate the work surfaces. - 4.
+- 1. All materials to be removed from the cabinet must be decontaminated prior to removal. - 2.
+All contaminated equipment to remain in the cabinet is segregated from materials to be removed. - 3.
+The cabinet blower must be left on for at least five minutes to purge the air. - 4.
+After removal of materials from the cabinet, decontaminate the work surfaces. - 5.
 Wash hands and arms thoroughly with soapy water.